vmware/singleton/g11n-ws/docs/developer_guide_javaclient.md

 You can follow below steps to setup your development environment:

-1. Install JDK 1.8(or later version) and Gradle 4.10.3(or later version)
+1. Install JDK 1.8(or later version prior to JDK 10) and Gradle 4.10.3(or later version prior to Gradle 5)

 2. Install Intellij IDEA community version and configure Gradle home